PALAU OFFERS AN ARRAY OF THINGS TO DO...

 Opened in 2006, Palau’s capital buildings are located in Melekeok State in an area locally known as Ngerulmud.
 Only a short distance from the main highway, the hilltop location offers panoramic views of the eastern coastline.

 Where divers can have it all, Palau is and will be a destination for those who want to experience the wild side of nature, one of the most amazing adventures you will find underwater today.
-The archipelago’s oceanic realm is home to about 400 reef-building hard corals and 150 species of soft corals, gorgonians, and sea pens.
+The archipelago’s oceanic realm is home to about 400 reef-building hard corals and 150 species of soft corals, gorgonians and sea pens.
 Reef fishes in Palau are also far more diverse than those in neighboring Micronesian islands - at least 1450 species.
 Favorites of divers, the napoleon wrasse and bumphead parrot fish are protected species here.
-For shark fans, there are seventeen species of sharks that thrive in the waters that were named the World’s First Shark Sanctuary in 2009.
+For shark fans, these regal creatures thrive in the waters that were named the World’s First Shark Sanctuary in 2009.

 From beginners and intermediate to expert divers, there are over fifty existing dive sites, each possessing distinct characteristics and individual personalities to appeal to everyone’s desires.
 Chandelier Cave, for instance, is a sub-surface catacombs of rooms filled with massive, ancient icicle-shape stalactites deposits that simultaneously hang from the ceilings of cavernous openings.
 Experienced guides ensure measures are taken to adroitly negotiate the dives that result from this shallow-water, yet challenging diving experience.